mahnoorMansha/mahnoor-s-portfolio/README.md

 # mahnoor-s-portfolio
-his is my portfolio as a web-developer(Laravel)
+This is my portfolio as a web-developer(Laravel) in this portfolio I have used folllowing technologies:- HTML
+CSS
+JS

+features are as follow:-
+responsive
+visually appealing
+text animations